‘A shocking breach’: Trump officials leak military attacks to The Atlantic

 “The thread is a demonstration of the deep and thoughtful policy coordination between senior officials.”

-At a news conference later on Monday, State Department spokesperson Tammy Bruce declined to comment, referring reporters to the White House for comment.
+At a news conference later on Monday, State Department spokesperson Tammy Bruce declined to comment, referring reporters to the White House.

-Trump was himself pressed on the scandal during a White House event to unveil a steel mill for the automaker Hyundai in Louisiana.
+Trump was likewise pressed on the scandal during a White House event to unveil a steel mill for the automaker Hyundai in Louisiana.

 “I don’t know anything about it,” Trump began, before taking a swipe at the magazine itself.